ianthehenry/jimmy/README.md

 (set/of-keys iterable)
 ```

-Returns a set of all the keys in an interable data structure.
+Returns a set of all the keys in an iterable data structure.

 ---